PROSPricing/jdk8patch-halfupround/README.md

 of the way.
 Therefore, it is hoped that this patch is well-behaved and compatible with current Java 8 releases as well as older JVMs all the way back to Java 6.

+## Test, Test, TEST!

+You SHOULD NOT ship this patch with your application without testing it, first.
+There is a self-test included in the patch (see: _Enable the patch_) to help determine if your JVM is affected and whether the patch works on that particular JVM, but it is not a replacement for due diligence and thorough testing of your own application.

+This patch _appears_ to work, but the authors have done _neither_ exhaustive testing across the vast range of decimal values _nor_ have they tested every possible rounding path inside the JDK libraries.
+More eyes on the patch code, and more real-world tests would be much appreciated.
+Please consider _opening an issue_ in Github with the keyword `WFM` in the title if this patch worked for your product, library, or application.
+Of course, if the patch failed to work in a situation, _definitely_ open an issue here in Github with as much detail as you can provide.

+**Pull requests for new testcases, and of course bug fixes, are highly desired and welcome.**

 ## Enable the patch

 Pre-requisites: